tristar2001/vim-cide/README.md

 # Description
-Powerful searching and navigation plugin to make VIM an IDE (based on ag and cscope).
+Powerful searching and navigation plugin that makes VIM an IDE (based on ag and cscope).

 # Features
 * Text search in multiple files (based on silver-searcher ag)